 H.B.
-No. 3463 amends Section 31.04 of the Penal Code regarding the prosecution of theft of service.
-The bill introduces a new Subsection (b-1) that specifies the requirements for notice under Subsection (a)(4).
-This new language mandates that notice must be in writing and sent through various methods, including registered or certified mail, commercial delivery service, email, or text message.
-Additionally, it outlines that the notice must be directed to the actor using their contact information as indicated in rental or service agreements, or relevant financial records.
+No. 3463 amends Section 31.04 of the Penal Code to clarify the requirements for providing notice in cases of theft of service.
+The bill introduces a new Subsection (b-1), which specifies that notice must be in writing and can be sent via registered or certified mail, commercial delivery service, e-mail, or text message.
+Additionally, it outlines that the notice should be sent to the actor's contact information as indicated in the rental or service agreement, or based on records from the service provider or bank.
+Subsections (c) and (d) are also amended to align with these new requirements, establishing presumptions regarding the receipt of notice based on the method of delivery.

 House Committee Report: Penal Code 31.04 (Penal Code 31)